-The NeCTAR implementation of Swift is geodistributed across Nodes of the NeCTAR Cloud so that availability does not rely on any one data center or network infrastructure.
+The Nectar implementation of Swift is geodistributed across Nodes of the Nectar Cloud so that availability does not rely on any one data center or network infrastructure.
 Each collection of Swift nodes/hardware is known as a region, which may or may not include a Swift proxy server (the Internet facing and serving component of Swift).
-With some Swift clients/APIs users can explicitly chose which proxy to connect to, this might be useful e.g. for speeding up writes to object storage by choosing the nearest proxy.
-Due to NeCTAR's Swift having multiple regions (some of which are Node private) some clients/APIs require explicit configuration of a default region, which should be "Melbourne" for most users.
+With some Swift clients/APIs users can explicitly choose which proxy to connect to, this might be useful e.g. for speeding up writes to object storage by choosing the nearest proxy.
+Due to Nectar's Swift having multiple regions (some of which are Node private) some clients/APIs require explicit configuration of a default region, which should be "Melbourne" for most users.

 This series of articles will help you get started with object storage in Nectar.